ttm/mass/notes.md

 * convolve noises and rhythms in the frequency domain
 * arrumar implementacao da dente de serra
 * assure the scripts are running (e.g. because it uses a sound sample)
+* Make Doppler right!
+And a musical piece.
+* Make the Re-verb piece!
+* Make a piece using HRTF, maybe make it also using ITD and IID to compare.

 Body:
 * synonym: semitone and half step